-Persistent texting or anxiety comes from a fear that your partner is going to leave you.
-Every time they create distance, you are left fearfully wondering if or when they will close that distance.
+Persistent texting or anxiety comes from a fear that your partner will leave you.
+Every time they create distance, you wonder if or when they will close that distance.
 It’s time to be more mindful about when your partner creates “distance” and how you can handle yourself in a more secure manner.

-Mindfulness can take you “out of your head” in the moment to look at your situation.
-Let’s say your partner tells you that they want to have a girl’s night and that it’s best that you stay home for the evening.
-It can be easy to get caught up in anxiety, especially if you had prior plans to hang out.
-Be mindful of how you feel and how your fears may be affecting your mindset and behavior.
+Mindfulness can take you “out of your head” to look at your situation.
+Let’s say your partner tells you they want to have a girl’s night and that it’s best that you stay home for the evening.
+It can be easy to get caught up in anxiety, especially if you have prior plans to hang out.
+Be mindful of how you feel and how your fears may affect your mindset and behavior.
 If you can step back and calm yourself down, you may be able to prevent acting out and let your partner have a good time.